370: No Such Thing As George Clooney In A Blackcurrant Suit

 Or that when a woman approaches the nuptial bed expecting a man that should answer the vigor of her flames, she, why should she only meet a bed full of bones and hug a meagre, useless corpse?

-It's written in a way which implies that it's written by a man sort of ventriloquizing women, like, oh, it makes men so gossipy.
+Um, it's written in a way which implies that it's written by a man, sort of ventriloquizing women, like, oh, it makes men so gossipy.
 They're more gossipy than us women who are writing this petition.

 skeletal mess.
 He doesn't want to do anything.